 The Spanish major is a rigorous program requiring substantial achievement in language skills, including 33 credit hours above the intermediate level.
 Sweet Briar’s liberal arts curriculum provides the flexibility to combine a Spanish major or minor with any other academic program.
 Business majors add a Spanish major or minor to increase competitiveness in the international marketplace.
 Combining Spanish with biology, environmental studies and international affairs is also common.

 A weekly Spanish Mesa in the dining hall and Spanish Club activities offer on-campus opportunities to converse in Spanish and learn about Hispanic cultures and traditions.
 Every year, a student from Spain is invited to work as an assistant in the Spanish program, serving as a resource for our students for language practice, tutoring and cultural information.
-Sweet Briar students often participate in our nationally recognized JYS in Seville program or in other approved study-abroad programs in Spain or Latin America.
+Sweet Briar students often participate in approved study-abroad programs in Spain or Latin America.
 In fact, more than 90 percent of the College’s Spanish majors spend a semester or year abroad.
 Scholarships are available to help students who may have financial need so that everyone may take advantage of this unique experience.